Codit/Codit.Blog.Cache/ReadMe.md

 - GAC the signed dll.
 - Add the WCF behavior to the machine.config
-- Add the behvior to your WCF receive port.
+- Add the behavior to your WCF receive port.